AI & Marketing

 The inventory is tiny.
 Ads showing up in less than 1% of responses means there's barely any reach to buy right now.
 OpenAI is clearly prioritizing restraint over scale, which is smart for them but means limited value for advertisers.

 The targeting is unproven.
 We don't know yet how well ChatGPT can match ads to user intent.
 Google spent decades refining that.
 OpenAI is at day one.
+If you're looking for ad platforms that do have proven targeting for small businesses, Google Ads and Meta Ads are still where the strongest ROI lives right now.

 Watch it, but don't chase it.
 When self-serve ad tools launch at reasonable price points with proven targeting — that's when small businesses should pay attention.
 My guess?
 We're 12 to 18 months away from that.